Accommodation and Housing

 How do I pay my utility bills?

-Garbage collection, TV/cable, and water bills are also usually delivered to your home.
-These latter charges are usually very small.
+Telephone/internet, Garbage collection and TV/cable bills are also usually delivered to your home.

 How do I get an internet connection set up?